OmegaMetor/Archipelago-OOT-Retroarch-Nix/README.md

 Many thanks to [JoshuaEagles](https://github.com/JoshuaEagles) for actually creating the client and modified core that this wraps.

+You can find the client's source at https://github.com/JoshuaEagles/Archipelago.RetroArchClient

 You need to open 2 shells

 In one, run `nix run .#retroarch`